It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - An Arm and a Leg: Hugh retires from soldiering in France when he loses an arm.
 So the obvious thing to do is take up painting instead.

-- For Want of a Nail: The sight of a beggarwoman's hands holding a flower leads Hugh to his second career and his reunion with Darklis.
+- For Want of a Nail: Happens with great regularity to Hugh – the news of his grandfather's death on a particular day sends him into Jean's household; replacing a sick rider one day makes him Claverhouse's galloper; the sight of a beggarwoman's hands holding a flower leads him to his second career and his reunion with Darklis.

 - Historical-Domain Character: John Graham of Claverhouse, Viscount Dundee; other lords and officers.